Discover Async_Network_IO: Top 5 Reason

 Question tuning

 Limit the size of the result sets that queries return.
-Steer clear of retrieving extraneous data.
-Utilise effective pagination and filtering methods to minimize the quantity of data transmitted.
+Avoid retrieving extraneous data.
+Use effective pagination and filtering methods to minimize the quantity of data transmitted.

 Compression

-Reduce data transport times by using network data compression methods.
+Use network data compression methods to reduce data transport times.
 Data compression, which can help minimize the amount of data for transmission, is supported by SQL Server for backup operations.

 Batch Operation

-If your application allows it, think about using batch processing, which combines several processes into a single transaction.
-As a result, fewer ASYNC_NETWORK_IO waits may occur due to fewer individual transactions.
+If your application allows it, consider using batch processing, which combines several processes into a single transaction.
+Fewer individual transactions may result in fewer ASYNC_NETWORK_IO waits.

 Pooling of Connections